What Is Generation Z: Everything You Need to Know About Gen Z

 Critics argue that this theory primarily reflects Western thinking and lacks cross-cultural applicability.
 However, others claim it should be seen globally because increasingly interconnected societies mean everyone’s looking at everyone else all the time today!

-Who Belongs to Generation Z (Gen Z): Date And Age Range?
+Who Belongs to Generation Z (Gen Z): Date and Age Range?

 According to Merriam-Webster Online Dictionary and Collins Dictionary, Gen Zers include people born from the late 1990s until about the mid-2010s.
 Oxford Dictionaries further defines them as the generation reaching adulthood in the second decade of the 21st century, who are typically perceived to be familiar with digital media from a very young age.